 Uganda is a Cash-Based society.
 Few use the Banking, though Mobile Money here has been a hit, and the money on the phone acts as a bank for many here.
 It is one area where Africa has outdone the West when it comes to Mobile Money.

 Whether you are using Dollars or Shillings, your money does also go in Uganda on a safari compared to other countries such as neighboring Rwanda.

 What Currency to use in Uganda?
 Wherever you turn as a visitor to Uganda, you will be greeted by the price for service, lodging, entrance to park, gorilla permits, chimpanzee permits, etc. in US Dollars.
 Logically the currency to bring to Uganda is US Dollars – that would be most convenient for you.
 Make sure that the bills are 2003 or newer and have no tears, are not overly worn or damaged in any way., all those things determine what exchange rate you receive at the FOREX Bureau or Bank.

-In Uganda you need both Uganda Shillings and US Dollars – Bring 100 and 50 US Dollar Bills and remember they need to be 2003 or newer, some FOREX will take lower bills, but your exchange rate will be smaller.
-When you arrive in Uganda exchange some US Dollars into Shillings at a FOREX Bureau, the one at the airport is not the best to use.
+In Uganda, you need both Uganda Shillings and US Dollars – Bring 100 and 50 US Dollar Bills and remember they need to be 2003 or newer, some FOREX will take lower bills, but your exchange rate will be lower.
+When you arrive in Uganda, exchange some US Dollars into Shillings at a FOREX Bureau, the one at the airport is not the best to use.
 Remember that you can use your Visa Card at ATM’s…Visa Card that is.